configcat/docs/website/docs/targeting/targeting-overview.md

 ### User Object

 A *user object* is a collection of *user attributes* that describe the properties of a user.
 Referencing these attributes in conditions allows you to define rules for targeting users.
-More about the user object [here].
+More about the [User Object here](../user-object).

 ### Default value